Mansure Army

 The Mansure Army (عساكر منصورهٔ محمديه, "The Victorious Soldiers of Muhammad") was initially an ocak (military unit) of the Ottoman army but later became a new army force.
 It was established by Mahmud II, who also disbanded the Janissary Corps.
-The army's name was changed to the Asâkir-i Nizâmiye-i Şâhâne (Royal Regular Soldiers) in 1843 and the army continued its existence until 1918 and joined the Grand National Assembly government stationed in Ankara during the War of Independence.
-With the proclamation of the republic, the army was transformed into the Turkish Land Forces.

 After The Auspicious Incident and the disbandment of the Janissary Corps, Mahmud II established a new military ocak and Agha Hussein Pasha was appointed to the command of the corps.
 Koca Hüsrev Mehmed Pasha served as their serasker.
 The foundations of the modern Turkish Army were laid during the reign of Sultan Mahmud II.
 After the Janissary Corps, which was outdated and could not adapt to the times, was abolished with the Auspicious Incident (June 15, 1826), Sultan Mahmud II ordered the establishment of Asakir-i Mansure-i Muhammediye (Victorious Soldiers of Muhammad).
 By embarking on a rapid modernization effort that took the military and technical developments in Europe as an example, the new army decree was approved by Sultan Mahmud II on July 7, 1826, and the Asâkir-i Mansûre-i Muhammediyye Army, the modern army of the empire, was established.
 After this date, Sultan Mahmud II accelerated his reform efforts and started to establish schools and institutions to support the new army.
 The Seraskerlik institution, a high military command, was established by Mahmud II in 1826 to fulfill the duties of the commander-in-chief, and on 14 March 1827, Imperial Military School of Medicine, which is the basis of Turkey's first medical faculty and modern military hospital Gülhane Training and Research Hospital, was established to meet the army's need for physicians and surgeons.
 Harbiye Military School was later established in 1834 as a modern officer school modeled on the French and Prussian armies, taught by European instructors.

 The name of the army was changed to Asâkir-i Nizâmiye-i Şâhâne (Royal Regular Soldiers) by Sultan Abdülmecid on 14 June 1843.
 From this date onwards, the army began to be known simply as the Nizami Ordu (Regular Army).

+From its establishment, the army was commanded by the Serasker, whose office combined the roles of commander-in-chief and minister of war.
+Following the modernization reforms, the technical and strategic planning of the army was managed by the Ottoman General Staff (Erkân-ı Harbiye-i Umûmiye Riyaseti), established in 1880 to transition the military into a modern professional structure.

 Mahmud II was not the first sultan who started the modernisation of the Ottoman army.
 Despite this, the Mansure Army became the main army corps of the Ottoman Empire until the World War One era.
 In 1912, the uniforms of the ocak were changed and finally in 1920, the Ottoman army joined the Turkish National Movement.
 After May 3, 1920, Mansure Army officers and soldiers began to join the Turkish Government of the Grand National Assembly.
-When the Republic was declared in 29 October 1923, the Mansure Army transformed into the modern Turkish Army.
+When the Republic was declared on 29 October 1923, the Mansure Army transformed into the modern Turkish Army.